-- It will stimulate the circulation, aiding distribution of essential nutrients and fluids to all the major organs of the body including the placenta.
+- Will stimulate the circulation, aiding distribution of essential nutrients and fluids to all the major organs of the body including the placenta.

-- Pregnancy Massage will release muscular tension of the upper back, shoulders, lower back and hips.
-It will help with varicose veins developing and with sluggish bowel movement.
-Pregnancy Massage encourages the release of oxytocin, this is a pain reducing hormone which provides vital pain relief during labour and birth.
+- It will release muscular tension of the upper back, shoulders, lower back and hips.
+Will help with varicose veins developing and with sluggish bowel movement.
+It encourages the release of oxytocin, this is a pain reducing hormone which provides vital pain relief during labour and birth.

 - The massage will help in reducing any emotional stress and anxiety that the mother is feeling at this time of change.